Mountain Lunch: Findlerholf

 The slopes of Zermatt are made for cruising, relaxing and taking in stunning views.
 Beginners can expect excellent facilities, intermediates can expect to be challenged, and there are plenty of exhilarating and technical options for the advanced thrill seeker.
 While the altitude provides excellent snow conditions, you can be snow sure 365 days a year thanks to the Matterhorn glacier.

 The ski area

-The excellent system of 53 lifts will transport you between ski areas in record time.
+Our Zermatt luxury ski chalet rentals have acces to an excellent system of 53 lifts, which will transport you between ski areas in record time.
 Why not take the Plateau Breithorn and reach heights of 3,899m?

 The Swiss side offers 4 main ski areas.

 - Rothorn, accessed by underground furnicular, and Gornergrat, accessed by train, are spread across the Findel valley and are interconnected by some more demanding blues and long reds.

 - The Schwarzsee area, which can be found by taking the gondola via Furi, has some quiet and pretty runs in excellent condition.

 - The Matterhorn Ski Paradise sits on the glacier, is Europe’s highest destination for piste skiing, and is in the world’s top 10 biggest ski areas.

 - Resting on the border with Italy gives skiers the opportunity for a wonderful treat- spending an afternoon on a clear day in the Italian resort of Cervinia.

 While it may be hailed as a skiers paradise, Zermatt has slopes for all levels that are ideal for riding.
 Wide blues and reds are perfect for practicing turns and the snow park on the Klein Matterhorn is one of the best freestyle parks in Europe.